restx/restx/README.md

 ## Build

-RESTX requires Java 7.
+RESTX requires Java 17.

-You can build it using either Maven 2+ or EasyAnt.
+You can build it using either Maven Wrapper.

 With Maven:

-`mvn install`
+`./mvnw install`

-With EasyAnt:

-`easyant test package`

-## Changing dependencies

-The sources for module descriptors are the `md.restx.json` files located in each module, and the `restx.build.properties` for the dependencies version.

-Maven poms and EasyAnt Ivy files are generated from these files using `restx build generate pom + build generate ivy`.

 ## Project organisation